nearform/developing-microservices/step2/README.md

 # Step 2

-This is the solution for the challenge in step 1.
-To run the frontend as a container:
+This is the solution for the challenge in step 1. `frontend/api/index.js` now has an interval timer that sends data down the websocket stream each second. `frontend/public/js/code.js` has been updated to recieve this data. `bundle.js` is the browserifed version of code.js. `index.html` has been modified in order to include `bundle.js`.
+You can run this container in the following manner:

 1. `docker ps -q | xargs docker stop` stops all running containers
 1. docker build -t frontend .